microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/3-build.md

 ## Build the application

-To build the application we will push the dockerfile and the source code of the aks sample to our Azure container registry.
+To build the application we will push the dockerfile and the source code of the AKS sample to our Azure container registry.
 The registry will build the application into a container and stores the container in the registry.
 To do so we also have to provide the build job with the tag we want to have for our container (`-t`-parameter):